 The Killam Trusts collects different kinds of information which may include personal information as described above in the course of our data management.
 Much of the information we collect is anonymous information that is used for statistical comparison purposes across the six Killam institutions.
 We will update your personal information periodically to ensure that it is accurate, complete, and current for our objectives, chief among them the promotion of the Killam Scholarship program as a way to sustain its tradition of attracting the very best scholars in Canada to the ranks of future Killam scholars.
 To keep your information as current as possible, we expect to depend on direct contact or the use of a web-enabled or other internet access tool.

 The Killam Trusts publishes an Annual Report which includes a list of the current year’s award winners’ name, subject, year of award, and award type.
 This is published in print format as well as on the Killam Trusts website.
 Any scholar may decline to have this information included in this report by contacting the Administrative Officer by email at email@example.com.

 The Killam Trusts will obtain the informed consent of the individual concerned for the collection, use, or disclosure of that individual’s personal information except as may be allowed or required by law.

 In certain cases the consent of an individual may be implied by the circumstances.
 In such cases, the purposes for the collection and use of personal information must be clearly apparent and the Killam Trusts may only use the personal information for that obvious purpose.
-For example, the Killam Trusts regularly uses Killam award winners’ personal information to communicate with them, compile statistics, send invitations to events, share information with Universities and make public announcements and conduct juried reviews and evaluations.
+For example, the Killam Trusts regularly uses Killam award winners’ personal information to communicate with them, compile statistics, send invitations to events, share information with Universities, make public announcements and conduct juried reviews and evaluations.
 Such use of information is implied when accepting the award.
-Any scholar may withdraw his or her consent to this use by contacting the Administrative Officer by email at email@example.com.
+Any scholar may withdraw his or her consent to this use by contacting the Administrative Officer by email at firstname.lastname@example.org.